Frequently asked questions

 The bottom part should always be entirely supported; not having the base ring supported may distort the base’s thread.
 The thread diameter of the RotaChock® should be fully underneath the machine foot.
 Both diameters can be found in the dimension chart.

-9. What is the recommended foundation thickness?
+9. What is the recommended foundation or machine foot thickness?

-A rule of thumb is to match the foundation bolt diameter; if the bolt diameter is 1”, then the foundation should be at least 1” thick.
+A rule of thumb is to match the foundation bolt diameter; if the bolt diameter is 1”, then the foundation and machine foot should be at least 1” thick.
 Also, ensure that gussets are used to tie the load path to the foundation.
 In case of a large engine mass, angle the gussets outwards to increase the foundation’s rigidity.

 10. What about i-Beams?